Robert Tchenguiz: Personal life

 Tchenguiz once dated model Caprice Bourret and was close to Diana, Princess of Wales.

 In 2005, he married his longtime girlfriend, American Heather Bird; they have two children.
 Though separated, they lived in different parts of the same house by the Royal Albert Hall in Kensington, London.
 His girlfriend, Julia Dybowska, also lived in the house.
 Details about his domestic arrangements were described in a May 2018 BBC documentary The Rise and Fall of the Playboy Billionaire, prompting Tchenguiz to threaten legal action against the BBC, and to appoint former Bell Pottinger CEO James Henderson as his PR advisor.

 In January 2018, Robert Tchenguiz was reported to have been on the invitation list to a controversial Presidents Club dinner in London.

 Tchenguiz and Bird divorced in 2019.
-Bird took their two children to see her family in the US in late 2020 and did not return, prompting Tchenguiz to start legal action under the Hague Convention alleging Bird had abducted the children.
+Bird took their two children to see her family in the US in late 2020 and did not return, prompting Tchenguiz to start a legal action under the Hague Convention alleging Bird had abducted the children.
 In December 2021, Bird defended her actions in a filing at the district Missoula division court in Montana, saying their 14-year-old son feared returning to the UK because he would be forced to have sex with a prostitute to "make him a man".
 Bird also said her son had witnessed what she described as "years of intense psychological abuse" by Tchenguiz.

 In March 2022, Tchenguiz won a court ruling against Westminster City Council after anti-terrorism traffic arrangements near the Royal Albert Hall restricted access to his home.
-The High Court ruled that the measures unduly interfered with Tchenguiz's private life as they prevented visitors to his home by car between noon and midnight.
+The High Court ruled that the measures unduly interfered with Tchenguiz's private life, preventing visitors to his home by car between noon and midnight.

 Tchenguiz owns a 45.6 m superyacht, My Little Violet, built by Abeking & Rasmussen and moored in Cannes.